riveSunder/carle/index.md

 ## Timeline

 I'm currently looking for a conference to host CARLE as an official competition.
-The timeline for participation in the contest will ultimately depend in part
+The timeline for participation for any official competition will ultimately depend on the conference schedule, but here is a rough outline.

 * 2021 March: Competition Launch
 * 2021 March to May: Beta Round.
 In this round participants are encouraged to experiment with CARLE, raise issues, provide feedback, and make comments that help make CARLE and the associated challenge more interesting.